abadola21/hysim/README.md

 ```
 **License**

 The data are licensed under a MIT license.
-See LICENSE.txt for details.
+See _LICENSE_ for details.

 **Funding support**